yojeero/swenska_notepad4/README.md

 - run Notepad4.exe
 - select in menu - Scheme - Style Theme - Dark.
 - select in menu - Scheme - customize Schemes.
-- import Swenska Dark.ini from "themes" folder. `!So far, the topic has been compiled only for Web Source Code & Text files.
-The full version is in development.`
+- import Swenska Dark.ini from "themes" folder.

 `Or just download folder Notepad4 with pre-installed themes and use it.`